Welcome to today's edition of the Rush 24-7 podcast.

 Oh, like yours, because they look so stunning.

-Cause I'm on television, and you're right.
+Because I'm on television and you're right.

-You're in a blank blank F bomb trailer, honey.
+You're in a blank-blank F-bomb trailer, honey.

 Have a nice day.